arangodb/arangodb/Documentation/Books/AQL/ExecutionAndPerformance/Optimizer.md

   enable follow-up optimizations.
-* `sort-limit`: will appear when a *SortNode* is followed by a *LimitNode* with no intervening nodes that may change the element count (e.g. a *FilterNode* which could not be moved before the sort, or an source node like *EnumerateCollectionNode*).
+* `sort-limit`: will appear when a *SortNode* is followed by a *LimitNode* with no intervening nodes that may change the element count (e.g. a *FilterNode* which could not be moved before the sort, or a source node like *EnumerateCollectionNode*).
   This is used to make the *SortNode* aware of the limit and offset from the *LimitNode* to enable some optimizations internal to the *SortNode* which allow for reduced memory usage and and in many cases, improved sorting speed.
 The optimizer may